mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_aot.md

     - CUDA 11(or higher version): `nvcc --shared -Xcompiler -fPIC -O3 -gencode arch=compute_80, code=sm_80 --use_fast_math --expt-relaxed-constexpr -D_GLIBCXX_USE_CXX11_ABI=0 -I./ -o $object_path, $source_path`
 - MindSpore requires the compilation option of `-D_ GLIBCXX_ USE_ CXX11_ ABI = 0`, so please avoid using a CUDA software stack with a version lower than 10.1.168 on GPU platforms.

-### Attributes and Intermediate Variables of aot-type Custom Operators
+### Attributes and Intermediate Variables of AOT-type Custom Operators

 Many commonly used operators have attributes, such as the kernel size, padding, and strides of the convlution operator.
 Operators with different attribute values have the same computational logic, with the only difference being the values of the attributes during initialization.